-Cross-country skiing has enjoyed a renaissance at Dublin School with the team growing to over 20 student-athletes.
-Dublin School has continued to climb the Lakes Region standings.
-Our recently completed Nordic Ski Center hosted the NEPSAC Championships in 2014.
-It is one of the most enjoyable and exciting ski trails in the east.
+Cross-country skiing has enjoyed a renaissance at Dublin School with the team growing to over 30 student-athletes.
+The Boys'and Girls' Team won the Lakes Region Championships in 2017 and the Boys' were 2017 New England Champions as well.
+Our fully homologated Nordic Center is one of the most enjoyable and exciting ski venues in the east.
 The trails reach 1800 feet above sea level, face north, and receive and retain significant snowfall.

 The School recently completed a brand new Outing Club that has ski storage, waxing rooms, a ski lodge, and a new trail to the Nordic Center from the front door.
 When not out skiing the trails, running up Mount Monadnock or roller skiing by lakes on the beautiful back-roads of southern New Hampshire, the team uses the Whitney gymnasium for strength and circuit training.

 Ski Team Philosophy

 The Dublin School ski team is modeled on the Dartmouth Ski Team approach to skiing.
 There is a development team for students just learning the sport or for students who have experience with skiing and want to develop their technique and fitness.
 These skiers are encouraged to ski in at least two or three Lakes Region races a year.
 They also travel to races like the Stowe Derby in Vermont and the 2-day, 100-mile Canadian Ski Marathon in Quebec.

 There is a competition team for skiers with more experience or who want to race against the very best competition in New England and even the country.
 Our athletes compete in Eastern Cup races, NH Coaches Series races, the J2 championships, the Eastern High School Championships, New England Prep School Association Championships and the Junior Nationals.
 This team is designed for the student who is interested in the possibility of racing in college and beyond.